CODES-group/opyrability/docs/_build/html/_sources/operability_overview.rst

 or energy:

 #.	**Process design**: Which decisions should be
-	made with respect to the design variables of this process, in a way that the overall objectives of the process are achieved (economic profitability, constraints related to
+	made with respect to the design variables of a given process, in a way that its overall objectives process are achieved (economic profitability, constraints related to
 	product purity/pollutant emissions, etc.)?